prissilla-escobar/TicTacToe-FinalMod1Solo/README.md

 - User can pick their own background

 ## Resources
-I used Josh Comeau's custom [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) to ensure that my app is will be more clean and lead to a better user experience.
+I used Josh Comeau's custom [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) to ensure that my app is more clean and lead to a better user experience.